Azerbaijani oil prices fall

 By Zeyni Jafarov - Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, decreased by$1.96 on August 9 compared to the previous price, settling at $68.96 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, decreased by 6 cents on August 13 compared to the previous price, amounting to $71.02 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $68.33 per barrel on August 9, which is $1.96 less compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $70.37 per barrel on August 13, rising by 5 cents compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.

-Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline

-The price of URALS with shipment from the port stood at $65.76 per barrel on August 9, having decreased by $1.92 as compared to the previous price.
+The price of URALS with shipment from the port stood at $67.68 per barrel on August 13, having increased by 11 cents as compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea decreased by $1.66 compared to the previous price, and made up $69.61 per barrel.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea went down by 4 cents compared to the previous price and reached $71.58 per barrel.

 ---